Super Nintendo / Famicom Architecture

 Rendered Background layers after selection and transparency are applied.

-Each entry in the Tilemap contains the following attributes:
+Each Tilemap entry contains the following attributes:

 Modes